 Finding Answers With Investigational Trials

 One question plaguing doctors treating cancer is why some rare people seem to respond to certain types of treatment, mainly chemotherapy, that do not seem effective for other people.
 These “extraordinary responders” are also a focus of Ricigliano’s current clinical trial in pancreatic cancer.
-“What we want to do is find out what makes these people so unique, what is it about their genomic profile that make them so responsive,” he explains.
+“What we want to do is find out what makes these people so unique, what is it about their genomic profile that makes them so responsive,” he explains.

 He and colleagues from Memorial Sloan Kettering Cancer Center in New York; UCLA; University of Nebraska; Weill Medical College of Cornell University in New York; Maastricht University Medical Center in the Netherlands and Hematology and Oncology Specialists in Denville, NJ, are involved in an observational study enrolling patients with metastatic pancreatic cancer to help identify those genomic differences between exceptional responders and non-responders to standard of care chemotherapy.
 Data analysis of the gene expression profile of the exceptional responders compared to non-responders will define those genomic patterns that may help understand their response to chemotherapy, says Ricigliano.

-He is also the recipient of a four million dollar joint NIH grant with Memorial Sloan Kettering Cancer Center to fund a clinical trial to validate a test that will help doctors choose between FOLFIRINOX and gemcitabine–nab-paclitaxel (Abraxane)—two first-line chemotherapy treatments for advanced pancreatic cancer.
-Funds from the grant will also be used to improve methods for culturing and growing of circulating tumor cells into organoids—essentially a three-dimensional hollow sphere of cells that contain that patient’s genomic profile.
+He is also the recipient of a $4 million joint NIH grant with Memorial Sloan Kettering Cancer Center to fund a clinical trial to validate a test that will help doctors choose between FOLFIRINOX and gemcitabine–nab-paclitaxel (Abraxane)—two first-line chemotherapy treatments for advanced pancreatic cancer.
+Funds from the grant will also be used to improve methods for culturing and growing of circulating tumor cells into organoids—essentially a three-dimensional hollow sphere of cells that contains that patient’s genomic profile.
 “I can grow the cells now to 21 days, but the hard part will be passaging the cells to full organoids,” says Ricigliano, adding that work will be done at Cold Spring Harbor Laboratory on Long Island.

-Early Adopters Make A Difference
+Early Adopters Make a Difference

 None of the research being done could come to fruition without the expertise of “early adopters,” doctors, other medical professionals and, of course, patients who are willing to try new therapies and treatment approaches as soon as they are available.